Finance & Operations

 What does this mean?
 Sandra’s chocolate mousse is too costly of a dish by industry standards, and probably isn’t profitable enough to remain on the menu.
 If Sandra wants to introduce it as a permanent item on her menu, she should increase the mousse’s price or decrease the cost of the ingredients by finding more affordable suppliers without compromising quality.

-We’ll explain how to use food cost percentage to help you determine how much to charge for dishes to ensure profitability.
+We’ll explain how to use food cost information to help you determine how much to charge for dishes to ensure profitability.

-Knowing how your food cost percentage compares to industry standards can help you determine whether you’re 1) underpricing menu items, 2) overpricing menu items (which could be why they’re not selling), or 3) overpaying for supplies.
+Knowing how your food cost percentage compares to ideal industry standards can help you determine whether you’re 1) underpricing menu items, 2) overpricing menu items (which could be why they’re not popular and leading to waste), or 3) overpaying for food.

-Here’s the scoop on how to use food cost percentage to set menu prices that are both profitable for you and reasonable for guests.
+Here’s the scoop on how to use food cost data to set custom menu prices that are both profitable for you and reasonable for guests.

 First, calculate your food cost percentage per dish for every item on your menu.
 Then note which items (including beverages) fall above and below the industry benchmarks.

-For menu items whose food cost percentage is above the industry standard, we recommend:
+For menu items with a percentage above the ideal industry standard, we recommend:

-For menu items whose food cost percentage is below the industry standard we recommend:
+For menu items whose food cost is below the ideal food cost for the industry we recommend:

-Even if menu items fall within industry benchmarks, there is room to optimize profitability.
+Even if menu items fall within the ideal food cost for the industry, there is room to optimize profitability.
 You can consider:

 If these options don’t work for you, consider redesigning the layout of your menu.
 Menu optimization is proven to increase profits by 10 to 15%.